hispanico/ansible-nginx-revproxy/README.md

     upstreams:                                                # List of Upstreams
       - { backend_address: 192.168.0.100, backend_port: 80 }
       - { backend_address: 192.168.0.101, backend_port: 8080 }
-    letsencrypt: false                                        # Set to True after the first run if you are using hispanico.letsencrypt role
+    letsencrypt: false                                        # Set to True if you are using hispanico.letsencrypt role
 ```

 Dependencies